CARWHO/Ray-tracing/README.md

 # Ray Tracer

-A minimal path‑tracer that demonstrates:
+A minimal path-tracer that demonstrates:
 - Indirect lighting
-- Anti‑aliasing
+- Anti-aliasing
 - Multiple material types (diffuse, metal, dielectric)
-- Depth‑of‑field and camera focus
+- Depth-of-field and camera focus

 ![Sample Render](./rt.png)

 **Inspired by** the *Ray Tracing* book series by Peter Shirley, Trevor David Black, and Steve Hollasch:
 <https://github.com/RayTracing/raytracing.github.io/>

+---

+## Directory Structure

+The organization of this repository is meant to be simple and self-evident at a glance:

+- `Core/` — contains all source code
+  - `Core/Inc/` — final source for each book in the series
+  - `Core/Src/` — final source for each book in the series

+---

+## Source Code

+### Programming Language

+This project is written in C++ and uses some modern C++11 features.
+The language and features were chosen for broad accessibility rather than peak performance or optimization.

 ---